joshuaRuff/myIonicApp/README.md

 Learning the Ionic Framework

-This is a simle TODO app that uses Ionic 4 and Angular 7
+This is a simple TODO app that uses Ionic 4 and Angular 7